Chukwuka1488/alx-low_level_programming/0x0C-more_malloc_free/README.md

 The contents of the original memory block pointed to by ptr are then copied over to this newly allocated memory block using the C library function memcpy.
 The number of bytes copied over depends on whether old_size < new_size or not.
 If old_size < new_size, then all old_size bytes are copied over.
 Otherwise (i.e., if old_size >= new_size), only new_size bytes are copied over.

 Finally, after copying over these contents from the original memory block pointed to by ptr into this newly allocated memory block pointed to by new_ptr , ptr itself gets freed using free(ptr) .
 And _realloc returns this newly allocated pointer (i.e., it returns new_ptr).

+##### Write a program that multiplies two positive numbers.

+    Usage: mul num1 num2
+    num1 and num2 will be passed in base 10
+    Print the result, followed by a new line
+    If the number of arguments is incorrect, print Error, followed by a new line, and exit with a status of 98 num1 and num2 should only be composed of digits.
+If not, print Error, followed by a new line, and exit with a status of 98
+    You are allowed to use more than 5 functions in your file

+This program takes two command-line arguments num1 and num2, which should be positive numbers in base 10.
+It then checks if the number of arguments is correct and if both arguments are composed only of digits.
+If either of these conditions is not met, it prints “Error” followed by a new line and exits with a status of 98.

+If the input is valid, the program converts num1 and num2 from strings to long integers using the C library function atol, multiplies them together and prints the result followed by a new line.